DUET-VLM: Dual stage Unified Efficient Token reduction for VLM Training and Inference: Introduction

 Recent studies~\cite{clip,siglip,liu2023llava} confirm that scaling up visual tokens boosts grounding and reasoning accuracy.
 Yet, this improvement comes at a high computational cost, motivating a surge of research into efficient visual compression.

-The two primarily targeted fronts for multimodal efficiency are, either (i)~\emph{vision-side} or (ii)~\emph{language-side} to mitigate redundant visual computation and reduce quadratic attention overheads. (i)~Methods in this category aim to compact the visual embedding space even before cross-modal interaction~\cite{yang2024visionzip,shang2024LLaVA-PruMerge,arif2025hired}.
+Two primary fronts for multimodal efficiency are (i)~\emph{vision-side} and (ii)~\emph{language-side} compression, each targeting redundant visual computation and quadratic attention costs. (i)~Methods in this category aim to compact the visual embedding space even before cross-modal interaction~\cite{yang2024visionzip,shang2024LLaVA-PruMerge,arif2025hired}.
 Whereas (ii)~prune redundant visual tokens \emph{during or after} their interaction with the language model~\cite{xing2024pyramiddrop,chen2024fastv,ye2025fit}.